Pierfrancesco95/Pierfrancesco95/README.md

 ## SUMMARY:

-- 👋 Hi, I’m Pierfrancesco
+- 👋 Hi, My name is Pierfrancesco and I was born in 1995
-- :rocket: I’m interested in Data Analytics and Data Science
+- :rocket: I'm interested in Data Analytics and Data Science
-- :bar_chart: I've job experience as Auditor and Accountant in a Big4
+- :bar_chart: I've 4 years job experience as Auditor and Accountant in a "Big4" Company
-- :books: I’m currently learning Machine Learning
+- :books: I'm currently learning more about data and working on my portfolio projects
-- :computer: :camera: :basketball: :soccer: Passionate about technology, photography, basketball and soccer
+- :computer: Passionate about technology, photography, basketball and soccer

 ## EDUCATION: